 If you are sexually active, the best way to prevent chlamydia is to use condoms for oral, vaginal, and anal sex.
 If you or your partner(s) have STI symptoms or have been exposed to an STI, make sure you get tested and stop sexual contact until know you have been treated or have the all clear.

 How can you get tested?

 If you think that you might have chlamydia but don’t have any symptoms, we advise you wait two weeks before doing a test.
 This is because it can take up to two weeks for chlamydia to show up.
 However, if you’re experiencing any of the symptoms listed above, you should get tested as soon as you can.

 You can get a free, confidential chlamydia test at a sexual health clinic like those run by Virgin Care, a genitourinary medicine (GUM) clinic, most contraception clinics and GP surgeries.
+You may be eligible to receive a free at home chlamydia testing kit.
 If you’re under 25, you can also get tested for free at young people’s services like Brook and through the National Chlamydia Screening Programme (NCSP), which offers testing in places such as pharmacies, contraception clinics and colleges.